NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 -   **Yes, through the GUI**

--   **Yes, through the API**
+-   Yes, through the API

 -   No

-Filtering options are limited when dealing with ads that are not Political, which are unavailable for the EU.

 ### RELEVANCE